-The Brentwood Historic District boundaries are roughly McDowell Road to Interstate 10, and 16th Street to to 20th Streets including the 51.
+The homes in Brentwood Historic District are bounded by roughly McDowell Road to Interstate 10, and 16th Street to to 20th Streets including the 51.

-Developed between 1926 and 1956, The Brentwood neighborhood is comprised of 177 households and was designated historic in April, 2003.
+Brentwood Historic District homes are near downtown Phoenix and were developed between 1926 and 1956, The Brentwood neighborhood is comprised of just 177 households and was designated historic in April, 2003.

 - Original doorknobs